Radon Mitigation and Testing Services in Louisville, KY

 We are here to be a resource of information and provide answers to the most frequently asked questions about radon.

-Option 2: You can also purchase short-term and long-term radon testing kits that are available for purchase online or at hardware stores.
-These kits typically involve leaving a small device in your home for a specified period, then sending it to a lab for analysis. -
+• Short-term and long-term Radon testing kits are available for purchase online or at hardware stores.
+These kits typically involve leaving a small device in your home for a specified period, then sending it to a lab for analysis.
+You can also hire a professional radon tester.

 Don’t Let Radon Keep You Up At Night